seth-gordon/daemonica/_grammar/variables.md

 also a special marker for (valence-1) quantities.

 >- Tatorhu ahur ti abū fazu?
->- bear HOW D2\1SG chase Q
+>- bear HOW D2\2SG chase Q
 >- What kind of bear chased you?

 >- Tatorhu ti du fazu?
->- bear D2\1SG DO Q
+>- bear D2\2SG DO Q
 >- What did a bear do to you?

 >- Tatorhu mhur ti abū fazu?
->- bear HOW.MUCH D2\1SG chase Q
+>- bear HOW.MUCH D2\2SG chase Q
 >- How many bears chased you?

+>- Tatorhu mhur pi abū a:ģi-kir rdū.
+>- bear HOW.MUCH D2\1SG chase one:some-NMLZ BIND
+>- Some number of bears chased me.

-If one simply wants to use a placeholder word to indicate some arbitrary thing, quality, or action, there is no need to combine free variables with _ŋžu_; there are special words for this purpose.
+If one simply wants to use a placeholder word to indicate some arbitrary thing, quality, or action, there is no need to use variables; there are special words for this purpose.

 >- Pazu azu pi abū.
 >- something big D2\1SG chase